MasterAbdoTGM50/uStalker/README.md

 **Please note that:**

 - This was created as an assignment for a software engineering course at Cairo University.
-- With the goal of helping teaching assistants track students submissions for the algorithms course assignments on UVa.
+- With the goal of helping teaching assistants track students' submissions for the algorithms course assignments on UVa.

 ## Technologies